tejaskannan/smart-tv-keyboard-leakage/README.md

 For the remainder of this section, you should navigate into the `smarttvleakage` folder.
 Unless otherwise specified, you should run all scripts from this directory.

-### Emulation: Creating Benchmarks
+### Emulation: Creating Benchmarks (Optional)
 We support two types of benchmarks: `passwords` and `credit cards`.
 For better reproducibility, we include a list of existing benchmarks in the accompanying [Google Drive folder](https://drive.google.com/drive/folders/1iBWbk8wqRq2OYdgXhRM71CzBnK5pXcJ3?usp=sharing) (under `benchmarks`).
 Thus, creating new benchmarks is optional.
-We note that there is randomness in the generation process, so new benchmarks may create slightly different attack results.
+There is randomness in the generation process, so new benchmarks may create slightly different attack results.
 However, the general patterns should remain the same.

 #### Passwords
 The `generate_password_benchmark.py` file creates new password benchmarks.
 The script takes the password list (as a text file) and TV type (either `samsung` or `apple_tv`) as input.
 The output is a folder of move count sequence files and the corresponding true passwords.
 We write the outputs in batches of `500` elements (into sub-folders labeled `part_N`).
 The benchmark selects passwords with special characters, uppercase letters, and numbers.
 Passwords with such properties are thus *over-represented*.
 The paper's results come from the `phpbb.txt` password list with `6,000` total passwords.
 An example of generating a password benchmark is below.
 The output directory is `benchmarks/samsung_passwords`, and you will have to make the folder `benchmarks` first.
 The command should take no more than a few minutes.
 ```
-python generate_password_benchmark.py --input-path <PATH-TO-GDRIVE>/word-lists/phpbb.txt --output-folder benchmarks/samung_passwords --max-num-records 6000 --tv-type samsung
+python generate_password_benchmark.py --input-path ../supplementary/word-lists/phpbb.txt --output-folder benchmarks/samung_passwords --max-num-records 6000 --tv-type samsung
 ```
 The script allows the user to optionally supply the keyboard type; the default follows the provided TV.
 Of interest here is the `abc` keyboard type, which uses a different layout on the Samsung Smart TV.